deepyaman/kedro-accelerator/README.md

 ## How do I use Kedro-Accelerator?

+As of Kedro 0.16.4, `TeePlugin`—the core of Kedro-Accelerator—will be auto-discovered upon [installation](#how-do-i-install-kedro-accelerator).
+In older versions, [hook implementations should be registered with Kedro through the `ProjectContext`](https://kedro.readthedocs.io/en/0.16.3/04_user_guide/15_hooks.html#registering-your-hook-implementations-with-kedro).
+Hooks were introduced in Kedro 0.16.0.

 ### Prerequisites

 The following conditions must be true for Kedro-Accelerator to speed up your pipeline:

 * Your pipeline must not use transcoding.
 * Your project must use `SequentialRunner`.

+## What license do you use?

+Kedro-Airflow is licensed under the [MIT](LICENSE) License.